williamjsmith15/paper/paper.md

 ## Figures
 These are the figues from the results

+## Special Will Section
+Hi this is a section that I have just added

 ## Conclusions
 This is what we have concluded from the above things